-Note: The number of service points as at end of June 2023.
+Note: The number of service points as at end of June 2024.
 Tulbagh service points include serviced sites occupied by more than one household.

 The aforementioned informal areas have limited access to an electrical network.
 The main reason being that the Department of Energy does not fund electrical networks in informal areas.
 The upgrade of informal areas to serviced sites is however funded.
 The maintenance of the communal facilities is managed by the housing section.
-Due to limited capacity and on-going

-Refuse bags are distributed for weekly door-todoor collections.
+Due to limited capacity and on-going vandalism, facilities are not always in a working order with blockages resulting in sewer overflows that lead to unhygienic conditions.
+It remains one of the biggest challenges for the Housing Department to provide education on the hygiene and usage of the public facilities.
+These conditions are further examples of the urgent need to upgrade the informal settlements.
+Refuse bags are distributed for weekly door-to-door collections.
 The system is not always effective with illegal dumping and littering ongoing.
 Skips are also placed at some areas with regular cleaning operations by the cleansing department.